Dispersion relations of generalized one-dimensional phononic crystals: Dispersion relation

-On the other side, consider now that the eigenvalue $k$ is known but so not the coefficients of eigenmode, $\mathbf{a}(\nu)$.
-From Eq. \eqref{eq040} changing the index $j$ by the generic $l$ and solving for $a_l(\nu)$, we find
+Now, consider on the other hand that the eigenvalue $k$ is known but not the coefficients of eigenmode, $\mathbf{a}(\mu)$.
+From Eq. \eqref{eq040} changing the index $j$ by the generic $l$ and solving for $a_l(\mu)$, we find

 The mode is then